 The Education Funding Improvement Commission established by Senate Joint Resolution Number 4 of the 148th Delaware General Assembly is charged, "to conduct a comprehensive review of Delaware's public education funding system and make recommendations to modernize and strengthen the system" (2015, p.
 2).
 They will conduct a review of the public education system and make recommendations to modernize and strengthen the system.
 The Education Funding Improvement Commission is tasked with submitting a report to the Governor and General Assembly by March 31, 2016.
-Several members of the WEIC and its committees also serve on the Education Funding Improvement Commission.
+Several members of the WEIC Wilmington Education Improvement Commission (referred to as